7 Models

 Formulas in R are a special kind of terse notation for regression equations where you write the outcome, ~ (distributed as), and the predictors.
 R assumes that you want an intercept by default, and there are also a number of other handy defaults that make R formulas a nice easy way to specify relatively complex regression models, as we’ll see below.

-Once you’ve fit the model and assigned it to a variable, you can call summary() to see a summary of the parameters of the model:
+Once you’ve fit the model and assigned it to a variable, you can call summary() to see a summary of its parameters:

 summary(mod)